metacontract/mc/site/docs/01-concepts/02-key-concepts.md

 ### 2. Cloneability

-Cloneability refers to the ability to create multiple instances of a Meta Contract system with minimal gas costs.
+Cloneability refers to the ability to create multiple instances of a Meta Contract with minimal gas costs.

 Key aspects:
 - Multiple Proxy Contracts can be deployed, each with its own state.